BloodSugar327/combine-cmyk/README.md

 **DPI isn’t what I expect**
 DPI is copied from the first selected file if present; otherwise it defaults to 72.
 Ensure the first file has the correct DPI metadata if you rely on it.
+You can also change the DPI in Photoshop with "Resample" off

 **Huge files fail with classic TIFF limits**
 This tool writes BigTIFF, which supports files > 4 GB.
 Ensure enough RAM/disk and try saving to a local SSD.